bodgewires/bodgewires.github.io/_posts/2017-02-20-project-while-you-were-out.md

 ---
-title: "Project-While You Were Out"
+title: "Project - While You Were Out"
 excerpt: "Using the Cypress Analog CoProcessor and a Raspberry Pi 2, we automate and Office"
 header:
   image: /assets/images/whileuwereout/splash.jpg